 The biscuit jointer is going to slice into the side of your wood and leave a perfectly sizes hole for a biscuit piece to insert into.
 It’s important to carry out this process accurately as it will ensure all your boards line up nicely together.
 If done correctly you’ll be left with a nice even and level surface table top.
 Biscuit joins don’t necessarily add any strength to the table top, its just for lining up the boards.
 Now line up the board with two sash clamps underneath and begin glueing.
 Apply an even layer of wood glue along the whole length of the first board.
 You can smooth this out using a lollypop stick or something similar.

 Insert your biscuits and push into the next board.
 Repeat this process for the other 3 boards until you have all 4 lined up on the clamps.
 Slowly tighten the first to clamps until all the boards are close together.
 Do not over tighten at this point.

-Now lay two thick pieces of wood at each end and tighten to the boards to ensure the table top is nice and flat.
-Now attach two more clamps to the top middle of the table top and tighten as much as possible.
-To prevent the sides of the table being damaged from the clamps I tend to insert some pieces of wood.
+Now lay two thick pieces of wood at each end and tighten F-clamps to the boards to ensure the table top is nice and flat.
+Now attach two more clamps to the top middle of the tabletop and tighten as much as possible.
+To prevent the sides of the table from being damaged from the clamps I tend to insert some pieces of wood.